Dzērbene Manor: History

 From 1891 property was owned by von Lauwdohn family.
-Manor house was burned during Russian revolution of 1905 but was rebuilt later.
-During First world war manor saw further damage and last owners departed for Germany.
+Manor house was burned during Russian Revolution of 1905 but was rebuilt later.
+During the First World War the manor saw further damage and its last owners departed for Germany.

 After the Latvian agrarian reform of 1920 manor building and lands was nationalized and divided into 144 new farms.
 Manor building was restored and in 1927 Technical school of agriculture was located there.

 After the Second World war and one more fire in 1947 building was reconstructed in 1949 and still was occupied by agricultural school.
 In the 1980s building became property of local sovkhoz Dzērbene.

 The building currently houses the Dzērbene parish administration offices, a community center, a music school, and a coffee shop.

 Current manor building was built near the end of the 18th century in Classical style.
 A large Neo-Gothic tower was added near the end of the 19th century.